South Carolina Solar Panel Cost & Incentives

 Net Metering in South Carolina

-• Available for residential systems up to 20 kW • Customers receive full retail rate credit for excess generation sent to the grid • Credits roll over month-to-month • Annual true-up occurs at the end of the billing year • Both Duke Energy Carolinas and Dominion Energy SC are required to offer net metering
+South Carolina's net metering policy was established by the Energy Freedom Act of 2019 (Act 236).
+Residential systems up to 20 kW qualify, customers receive full retail-rate credit for excess generation sent to the grid, credits roll over month to month, and an annual true-up occurs at the end of the billing year.
+Both Duke Energy Carolinas and Dominion Energy SC are required to offer it.

 Solar Tax Exemptions in South Carolina

-South Carolina's incentive stack is among the best in the Southeast:
+South Carolina's incentive stack is among the best in the Southeast.

 Battery Storage Incentives in South Carolina

 Duke Energy has piloted virtual power plant programs that enroll residential batteries for grid support during peak demand events.
-If these programs expand, battery owners could receive annual payments for allowing their batteries to discharge during grid stress events.
+If those programs expand, battery owners could receive annual payments for allowing their batteries to discharge during grid stress events.

 Frequently Asked Questions About Solar in South Carolina